Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 The four girls from back then today: Leela, Pushpa, Thangamani, and Rajitha Kumari."

-At this point, it felt as though the REC campus was being recreated, with happiness and excitement flowing abundantly.
+At this point, it felt as though the REC 1972campus was being recreated, with happiness and excitement flowing abundantly.
 It was in 1972, at the age of 17, that we arrived at the REC campus, with youthful exuberance and dreams in our hearts.
 Back then, 95% of the students resided in the hostels.
 Half of the batch hailed from Kerala, while the other half came from various states across India.

-Vishnu Prasad Shrestha and Anand Kumar Battaju, the two Nepalese students, were my classmates in the Civil Engineering department.
+Mr.Vishnu Prasad Shrestha and Mr. Anand Kumar Battaju, two Nepalese students, were my classmates in the Civil Engineering department.
 They were dearly loved peers.
 Vishnu, who was slightly stout, and Anand, who was lean, were both unique personalities.
 They are likely spending their retirement years somewhere in Kathmandu.
 However, our inability to reconnect with them remains a sorrowful fact to this day.

-Pushpa (Electrical branch)in a victory ceremony during a sports meet
+Pushpa (Electrical branch)in a victory ceremony during a sports meet .

-During the visit to charminar in Hyderabad
+During the tour to charminar in Hyderabad

-REGIONAL ENGG COLLEGE MAIN BUILDING A VIEW DURING 1972
+REGIONAL ENGG COLLEGE MAIN BUILDING--- A VIEW DURING 1972

 A journey through the forests of Wayanad – An old photograph.